 CPS Launches New Tool to Report Bullying

 Student safety is a primary concern every day in our schools.
 Students simply cannot learn if they do not feel safe, and Cincinnati Public Schools considers the fight against bullying to be among our top priorities and one of our community’s greatest concerns.

-We have launched our new Notification Button, a one-stop reporting mechanism for students, families, staff or anyone to report incidents of bullying online through a mobile or desktop device.
+Our new Bully Notification Button allows easy reporting online of bullying incidents, for use by students, families, staff and community members.
 You’ll find this button on the right side of every page of our website.

-This new process does not replace the previous methods for making reports, such as reporting to school staff members.
-The button provides another option to make a report.
-We want to ensure that no barriers exist for students, parents or other stakeholders who need to report a bullying incident.
+This new process does not replace other ways for making reports, such as reporting bullying to school staff.
+The button provides another option; we want to ensure that no barriers exist for reporting bullying incidents.

 Student Safety Top Priority